 There's no guarantee that a request from a client in one zone of the region is sent to a backend that's in the same zone as the client.
 Session affinity doesn't reduce communication between zones.

 Internal HTTP(S) Load Balancing isn't compatible with the following features:

-When creating an internal HTTP(S) load balancer in a Shared VPC host project:
+When creating an internal HTTP(S) load balancer in a Shared VPC host or service project:

-- Client VMs can be located in either the host project or any connected service project.
-The client VMs must use the same Shared VPC network and the same region as the load balancer.
+Clients can be located in either the host project, any attached service projects, or any connected networks.
+Clients must use the same Shared VPC network and be in the same region as the load balancer.

 An internal HTTP(S) load balancer supports HTTP/2 only over TLS.

 Clients connecting to an internal HTTP(S) load balancer must use HTTP version 1.1 or later.
 HTTP 1.0 is not supported.

 Google Cloud doesn't warn you if your proxy-only subnet runs out of IP addresses.